viniciuspetch/django_scraper/README.md

 # News Hub
 News Hub with scraper.
 Webpage/front-end, server/back-end, and web scraping script.
 Implemented in Django.
 Uses SQLite 3 as database.
-For now, the web scraping is manual, and works only on Tecmundo.
+For now, the web scraping is a manual script that works only on www.tecmundo.com.br

 ---